How It Works

 Model 3 is also equipped with high precision electronically-assisted braking and steering systems.

-In addition, the cabin camera can determine driver inattentiveness and provide alerts when Autopilot is engaged.
+In addition, the cabin camera (if equipped) can determine driver inattentiveness and provide alerts when Autopilot is engaged.
 By default, data from the camera does not leave the vehicle itself.
 In other words, data is not saved or transmitted unless you enable data sharing.
 To enable data sharing, touch Cabin Camera..
 Cabin Camera Analytics helps Tesla continue to develop even safer vehicles in the future.
 See

 Active Safety Features